7RU7H/CTFs/HackTheBox/Retired-Machines/Conceal/Conceal-Helped-Through.md

 ![](wowvpninyourvpn.png)

 At this point I thought I might as well pause the video and try hacking in from here for 30 minutes.

+## Exploit

 FTP anonymous login with permissions to upload, but I cant print the directory or its contents.
 ![](ftpupload.png)